8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/20220401/content.md

 The best description I have for where my mind is right now is burned out.

 I love what I do.
-I do believe you can [design a life](/design-your-life/) you don’t need to runaway from.
+I do believe you can [design a life](/design-your-life/) you don’t need to runa way from.
 What I’m feeling isn’t trying to run from where I am, but run toward something different.

 With that said, given my lifestyle, chances are van life won’t actually be a money saving move.
 No car payment.
 Minimal insurance cost.
 No car-related expenses.
 All of that changes the moment I get a vehicle and those costs may equal rent and utilities.
 So, I don’t think the running toward something is financial, it’s just different.